justin13888/Pixles/README.md

 ## FAQ

+**Q: Why may Pixles be more suitable than other open-source solutions?**

+A: Pixles is designed from the ground up with performance, usability, and compatibility in mind.
+While hosting requires some initial setup (all of which is carefully documented), we have by far the most comprehensive format support, real-time viewing capabilities.
+We thoroughly test the supported hardware and software combinations and conservatively push new features to stable.
+It should be a great option for those with large amounts of content and want a single pane of glass to manage all their assets from any device.

 **Q: Why not extend off existing open-source solutions?**

 A: While there are multiple great open-source solutions, they lack a lot of the involved functions that professionals and prosumers need.
 For prosumers interested in an open-source and self-hosted solution, we have a robust, and highly scalable solution.
 For professionals looking to host all their assets in a seamless and integrated service, we have a solution that may be a better fit than some proprietary options.

 Side note: The original author loves open-source and has contributed to various projects.
-The reason for starting from the ground up is that many of the technical decisions to achieve the goals with user experience and performance require lots of serious thoughts and careful considerations.
+The reason for starting from the ground up is that many of the technical decisions to achieve the goals with user experience and performance require multiple critical design decisions.

 ## License